-- Smokejumper missions will follow standard flight following protocols - Spotters will ask for authorization to enter the fire traffic area (FTA) from resources on scene if applicable.
-If no other aerial resources are present, the spotter will make a "call in the blind" notifying any other resources of their presence. - SMJ spotter will give a fire size up to the local dispatch and request guidance on fire staffing. - Average time to deliver 8 SMJs and cargo is 35-40 minutes. - SMJ spotter will assign the appropriately qualified Incident Commander when smokejumpers are first on scene. - Radio contact with the jumpship may be lost with dispatch during low-level cargo delivery operations. - SMKs will remain on incident until the fire is extinguished, or until replaced by other fire personnel. - Paracargo can be used to resupply SMJs when needed.
-Paracargo can also be requested to supply nonsmokejumper fires with basic fire supplies (MRE, water, batteries, etc).
+- Smokejumper missions will follow standard flight following protocols. - Spotters will ask for authorization to enter the fire traffic area (FTA) from resources on scene if applicable.
+If no other aerial resources are present, the spotter will make a "call in the blind" on the assigned Air to Air frequency notifying any other resources of their presence. - SMJ spotter will give a fire size up to the local dispatch and request guidance on fire staffing. - Average time to deliver 8 SMJs and cargo is 35-40 minutes. - SMJ spotter will assign the appropriately qualified Incident Commander when smokejumpers are first on scene.
+The aircraft will remain on scene as prudent until communication with dispatch is established by the Incident Commander on the ground. - Radio contact with the jumpship may be lost with dispatch during low-level cargo delivery operations. - SMJs will remain on incident until local management objectives are met, or until replaced by other fire personnel. - Paracargo can be used to resupply SMJs when needed.
+Paracargo can also be requested to supply non-smokejumper fires with basic fire supplies (MRE, water, batteries, etc).